Dan-Bunkering Adds New 2 Traders

 Martin Lund.
 Image Credit: Dan Bunkering

-Dan-Bunkering has added two new traders at its head offices in Middlefart.
+Dan-Bunkering has added two new traders at its head offices in Middelfart.

 Stefania Vasilopoulou Brigon and Martin Lund joined the firm effective September 1.